 335 - Contemporary IssuesAn advanced seminar examining contemporary literature in the context of current critical debate.
 The title will be extended to describe the current topic.
 May be taken more than once provided the topics differ.

 351 - Adv Creative Writing SeminarAn advanced creative writing seminar for poets, fiction writers, and creative nonfiction writers.
 The course is organized as a community of serious writers who are beginning to develop portfolios of coherent work, exploring and articulating their influences, and expanding their practical understanding of what it means to maintain a creative literary practice.
-Prerequisites: one complete sequence in the creative writing series (ENGL 240 and ENGL 290) or (ENGL 241 and ENGL 291).
+Prerequisite: one complete sequence in the creative writing series (ENGL 240 and ENGL 290) or (ENGL 241 and ENGL 291).

 353 - Literary EditingA workshop in which students learn the fundamental skills and methods of arts/literary editing and are introduced to the issues involved in editing a literary publication (either print or electronic).